Sukie0626/fushuqin.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am currently living in Cambridge and looking for a postdoctoral position or researcher related to chemical engineering or materials science in Cambridge.
-Before that, I was a Postdoctoral Researcher at the College of Materials Science and Engineering of Shenzhen University, working with Professor Shaojun Chen.
-I obtained my Ph.D in chemical engineering from Guangdong University of Technology in June 2016, working with Professor Jianwei Guo and Dongyu Zhu.
+I am currently living in Cambridge and looking for a research associate or scientist position related to chemical engineering or materials science in Cambridge.
+Before that, I was a Postdoctoral Researcher at the College of Materials Science and Engineering in Shenzhen University, working with Professor Shaojun Chen.
+I obtained my Doctor of Engineering degree in chemical engineering from Guangdong University of Technology in June 2016, working with Professor Jianwei Guo.
+I am also interested in multidisciplinary research.
+I am passionate about science with strong technical, innovative and interpersonal skills for working in a team.
+I have successfully completed several scientific research projects and published related research papers.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.